 An irresistible pack design is not limited to only conveying information about the product.
 Instead, it also deepens the purchase experience by engaging the customer through multiple senses.
 Moving beyond stage two, in this stage customers may pick up the product from the retail shelf and connect more using senses beyond sight.

 Increasing engagement with smells, touch and sound

-Finally, the sound that packaging makes when picking it up from the retail shelf or trying the product may also enhance the engagement.
+Finally, the sound that packaging makes when picking it up from the retail shelf or trying the product may also enhance engagement.
 To illustrate, the sharp click of a pen/marker cap may be pleasant for customers to hear as it proves superior quality and a promise that the ink will not dry out while using the product.
-Similarly, the sound of a beverage can being open may entice the customer to drink the beverage and therefore increase the probability of buying it.
+Similarly, the sound of a beverage can being opened may entice the customer to drink the beverage and therefore increase their probability of buying it.

-Research shows that for food packaging, the eating cutlery, e.g., spoons should be shown in the correct orientation to match the customer’s hand orientation.
+Research shows that for food packaging, the eating cutlery, e.g. spoons, should be shown in the correct orientation to match the customer’s hand orientation.
 To illustrate, on soup packaging, the spoons may be shown as placed in the soup bowl in a way that a right-handed person could easily imagine using the spoon to eat the soup.
-This orientation match helps the customer to imagine consuming the product and increases the willingness to purchase.
+This orientation match helps the customer to imagine consuming the product and increases their willingness to purchase.

 Colours can also be used to deeply engage customers subconsciously.
 Studies show that colours in the blue range may bring about feelings of relaxation while colours in the red range excite customers.
 Staying in the same colour range but varying the saturation, higher-saturation colours generate excitement and lighter colours bring about feelings of relaxation.

 Research in consumer appliances packaging shows that black-and-white images make customers focus on the core product attributes as compared to the accessory/additional features.
 In addition, darker coloured packaging is considered sturdier and more durable as darker colours make customers perceive the product to be heavier and sturdier.